There are plenty of reasons to wait until you turn 70 to start claiming your full Social Security benefit.

 As a general financial rule of thumb, it’s smart to have eight times your average annual income saved by age 60.

-If you’ve already hit that savings milestone — and if your expenses will go down in retirement while your frugal spending habits stay the same — that’s a good sign you should be fine to wait until age 70 to claim your full Social Security benefit.
+If you’ve already hit that savings milestone — and if your expenses will go down in retirement while your frugal spending habits stay the same — that’s a good sign that you should be fine waiting until age 70 to claim your full Social Security benefit.

 You exercise frequently and eat a balanced diet